nuxt/scripts/docs/content/scripts/content/google-maps.md

 Showing an interactive JS map requires the Maps JavaScript API, which is a paid service.
 If a user interacts with the map, the following costs will be incurred:
 - $7 per 1000 loads for the Maps JavaScript API (default for using Google Maps)
-- $5 per 1000 loads for the Geocoding API
+- $2 per 1000 loads for the Static Maps API - You can avoid providing a `placeholder` slot.
-- $2 per 1000 loads for the Static Maps API
+- $5 per 1000 loads for the Geocoding API - You can avoid this by providing a `google.maps.LatLng` object instead of a string for the `center` prop

 However, if the user never engages with the map, only the Static Maps API usage ($2 per 1000 loads) will be charged.